ajasmith/yotocards/README.md

 ## Example code
 In a latex document, include the package `yotocard` and then make cards using the command `\yotocard{path-to-card}`.
+You can create numbered cards using `yotocardwithnumber{path-to-card}{number}`.
+You can create blank spaces that are the size of a card using `\emptycardspace`.

 ```latex
 % example.tex